ArvidMoller/AutoAccount/README.md

 4. Save the model.

 ## Predict with Model
-1. Navigate to the correct directory using `cd` in the terminal.
+1. Natigate to the `xgb_front` folder and run `npm run dev:all`.
-2. Type in your data in the predict.csv file.
+2. Open `http://localhost:3000` in a browser to access the front-end.
-3. Run:
-   `python predict.py`
-(a front end is in the works)
+3. Enter your data and hit submit.

 ## Add new training data
 1. Make a csv document with your new data